CycloneDX/sbom-utility/README.md

 ###### Example: policy with `--summary` flag

-We can also apply the `--summary` flag to get a reduced set of columns that includes only the `usage-policy` along with the essential SDPX license information (e.g., no annotations or notes).
+We can also apply the `--summary` flag to get a reduced set of columns that includes only the `usage-policy` along with the essential SPDX license information (e.g., no annotations or notes).

 ```bash
 ./sbom-utility license policy --summary --quiet